 I have linked to the products from my affiliate partners that I personally use and recommend.

-1 whole egg, from a source you trust, at room temperature
+- 1 whole pastured egg, from a source you trust, at room temperature

 Important: Make sure all of your ingredients are at room temperature.
 This is critical and will ensure that the mayo will emulsify properly.